jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 And a 'block' as I described, would actually look like a square.
-A procedure will probably not get its own symbol anyway.
+A procedure might probably not get its own symbol anyway.
 It would just be an object with an execution point.

 -----